OAR Senior Director of Government Affairs

 SB961 allows individuals who are first-time homebuyers in the State of Oklahoma to create an Oklahoma Home Buyer Savings Account specifically designed to pay for eligible closing costs (i.e. down payment; escrow account; inspection fees; lender fees; appraisal fees; etc.) when purchasing a single-family residence in Oklahoma.
 Funds placed in the account are income tax deductible up to $5,000 a year for individual filers and $10,000 a year for joint filers.
 In addition, earnings on the funds in a Home Buyer Savings Account are excluded from taxable income.
 An account holder may claim the deduction and exclusion for an aggregate total amount of principal and earnings not to exceed $50,000.

 The has been a little longer for this bill, but it is still sailing smoothly!
 It was double-assigned to both the Senate Finance and Senate Appropriations Committees where it met unanimous approval.
 On the Senate Floor Sen. Jason Smalley successfully passed it by a vote of 39-4.
 The measure was assigned to House Appropriations Committee and the Subcommittee on Finance.
-After clearing both successfully, Rep. Tammy West will seek to successfully guide this important measure through a full vote of the House of Representatives.
+After clearing both subcommittee and committee successfully, Rep. Tammy West successfully guided this important measure through a full vote of the House of Representatives.